FreeWaveTechnologies/ZumIQ/End_to_End_Demos/Python_Demo/README.rst

 **Note:** Instead of presenting all the code in this document, there will be a high level overview (pseudo-code) of what the code should be doing.
 All of the code is provided in a separate file.

+The minimal modbus and publisher MQTT code is part of the Sensor Client, while the MQTT subscriber and website-chart will be part of the Charting Client.

 Software Needed to get App Running
 ----------------------------------